elsolenllamas/rails-grape-api/README.md

 # Rails + Grape API

 This is an API example created using [Grape](https://github.com/ruby-grape/grape) over an Ruby on Rails project.
+The database using is the default sqlite3 using activerecord.

 So you can add new entries using curl: